Arthur Herbert Thompson: Early life

-Thompson grew up in No. 6 Argyle Road, Sevenoaks along with his two brothers: Sidney Ernest Thompson and Cecil George Thompson.
-Thompson and his brother Sidney went to the Lady Boswell's School primary school, they moved to the Sevenoaks School for their high school.
+In June 1890, Arthur Herbert Thompson was born in the town of Sevenoaks, located in the United Kingdom.
+He lived and grew up in his parents' residency of 6 Argyle Road, along with his two brothers: Sidney Ernest Thompson and Cecil George Thompson.
+His father, Arthur, worked as a superintendent in the town's post office.
+Thompson and Sidney both went to the Lady Boswell's School for their elementary education; nonetheless, Thompson would move to the Sevenoaks School for his high school years.
 In 1908, Thompson played in the starting eleven of his school's association football team.
-After graduating from school, he became secretary of the Old Sennockians' Club (a club founded by alumni of the Sevenoaks School).
-His father Arthur William Thompson was the Sevenoaks Post Office superintendent.
+Moreover, after graduating from high school, he served in the Queen's Own West Kent Yeomanry for four years as a trooper and was the secretary of the Old Sennockians' Club, founded by ex-alumni of the Sevenoaks School.

 Career

 Estudiantes

-Thompson travelled to Argentina in 1911 to work for the British Bank of South America.
-Thompson's first job in a bank was at the Union of London Bank and Smith’s Bank as a clerk.
-He began playing Argentine association football in October 1911 with Estudiantes as a centre-forward, where he played 15 matches and scored 8 goals, one of his most important goals for the club was in the Round of 16 of the Copa de Honor against River Plate in July 1913, the club whom he joined later in the same month.
+Thompson travelled to Argentina in 1911 to work for the British Bank of South America as a staff member.
+His first job at a bank was at the Union of London Bank and Smith's Bank as a clerk.
+His Argentine association football career started in October 1911 with Estudiantes as a centre-forward, as described by journalists of the time, where he played 15 matches and scored 8 goals.
+According to Andrés Burgo, Thompson scored one of his most important goals for the club in the Round of 32 of the Copa de Honor against River Plate in July 1913, where he scored the Estudiantes' third goal to comeback from 2–0 deficit in a match that ended 2–4.
+With this result, Estudiantes eliminated River Plate, the club whom he joined later in year.